 14. Garbage Bags

 Garbage bags provide ways of remaining sanitary, but also serve as a rain cover and storing other important things.
+You need to consider having various sizes for different uses.

 15. Feminine Hygiene Products